forrestburton/StudyD8/README.md

 # StudyD8
 (In Progress)
 An Android application which helps college students find study partners in classes.
 Built on Android Studio.
-I mainly focused on the backend functionality of the app rather than the look so if any experienced in UI/UX design wants to clean it up please contact me
+I mainly focused on the backend functionality of the app rather than the look so if anyone experienced in UI/UX design wants to clean it up please contact me

 •	Utilized data verification to implement user authentication and client-side login